 Why did you choose MICA illustration?

-What is the most important thing you have learned in your four years?
+What are the most important things you have learned from your MICA experience?

 What is your greatest achievement?

 Getting my work into SOI for sure.
 Up until my senior year I haven't felt that comfortable with my work.
 But now, after figuring out a way that I want to work and draw, I feel much more confident about my work, which is a great achievement to me.

 Words of advice for underclassmen?